mkuklis/pushcart/README.md

 # Pubsub

-Messages are also published to Redis when created.
-Other applications can listen for these messages by subscribing to the `pushcart` channel:
+Messages are published to Redis when created.
+Other applications can listen for these messages by subscribing to the `pushcart:messages` channel:

     $ redis-cli
-    $ subscribe pushcart
+    $ subscribe pushcart:messages

 # Test